What Is a Graphical User Interface?

 Typically, humans extract information about the world using their different senses like vision.
 As visual creatures, humans learn to interact and communicate with varying objects from birth.

-With the advent of computers, they were forced to think abstractly and deal with a larger number of commands they would not easily remember when performing different tasks.
-Especially if some of them are performed very infrequently.
+With the advent of computers, people were forced to think abstractly and deal with a larger number of commands they would not easily remember when performing different tasks, especially if some of them are performed very infrequently.

-Fortunately, computers progressively implemented unique graphical user interfaces (GUIs) to help improve visual operational efficiency for humans interacting with computers.
+Fortunately, computers progressively implemented unique graphical user interfaces (GUIs) to help improve visual operational efficiency of humans interacting with computers.

 So, what is a graphical user interface?